VoiceCookingAssistant/Audio-Visual-Cooking-Assistant/README.md

 ## Recommendations

 If you're using [Visual Studio Code](https://code.visualstudio.com/) we recommend installing the official extension [Svelte for VS Code](https://marketplace.visualstudio.com/items?itemName=svelte.svelte-vscode).
 If you are using other editors you may need to install a plugin in order to get syntax highlighting and intellisense.

+This prototype was tested in the Browser <a href="https://www.google.com/chrome/"> Google Chrome </a>.

 ## License